analysiscenter/meters/README.md

 * convert images to blosc format
 * load images(from blosc) and labels (from csv)
-* crop to display, split display and labels to separate numbers
+* separate numbers (and labels respectively) from cropped area with meter's value
 * arrange new custom actions into pipeline
 * easily configure pipeline
 * build, train and test custom models for research.